6-MINUTE READ · By Misty Faucheux on June 05 2017.

 So, there are major benefits to improving your Quality Score.
 Yet, Google didn’t provide a lot of depth to their Quality Score ratings before the latest update.
 Even if you went further back in time, the Quality Score column would only show the latest ranking.
 This meant that you couldn’t see whether your Quality Score had dropped over time – unless you had been recording weekly or monthly rankings.

-Starting last month, AdWords users can now see seven new columns in the Quality Score metrics column.
+Google Ads users can now see seven new columns in the quality score metrics column.
 These include:

 - Qual.
 Score (hist.)